imrafaelmerino/java-fun/docs/README.md

                                              )
                                     )
             );

 ```

 As you can see, its definition is like raw JSON.
 It’s a recursive data structure.
 You can nest as many JSON objects as you want.
 Think of any imaginable JSON, and
 you can write it in no time.

-You can use paths instead of keys and a nested structure, which turns out to be
+Instead of keys and a nested structure, it's possible to create a JSON object
-really convenient as well:
+from their paths, which turns out to be really convenient as well:

 ```java

 import static jsonvalues.JsPath.path;

 JsObj person =